Wind Energy Basics

 Small Wind Turbines for Homes or Businesses

-As of 2013, Indiana has about 3509 kW (3.5 MW) of small wind projects around the state.
-These projects provide electricity directly to Hoosier homes and businesses, and they net meter with the local utility.
+As of 2014, Indiana has about 4,492 kW (4.49 MW) of small wind projects around the state.
+Some projects provide power directly to the local electric utility, but most projects provide electricity directly to Hoosier homes and businesses.

 How to Fund a Small-scale Wind Project: